 How to help at home

-Talking about the sounds your child has learnt by looking through thier Phonics Book is a great way to help your child progress and apply their phonic knowledge.
+Talking about the sounds your child has learnt by looking through their Phonics Book is a great way to help your child progress and apply their phonic knowledge.
 These sounds can be revisited and they could have a go at writing the letter again, they may well be very proud of how much their letter formation has improved!
-They could even attempt to write some words, captions or sentences at home.
-These could be brought in to school to share with the class as their ‘Magic Moment’.
+They can also write some words, captions or sentences at home.

 A link to the Jolly Phonics songs we sing at school can be found below:

 The most important thing you can do to help your child at home is to read, read and read!
 Reading every single day is so important and a great routine to get in to.
 It can be a lovely time to spend with your child, not only with their reading book but with story books from school or home.
 Please write in your child’s reading diary each day you read and if you can, include a brief comment.

 Help your child to be as independent as possible with these reading strategies: